Event Schedule

 CARE DELIVERY(continued)

-CASE STUDY: A Triple Crown of Care: Efficiency, Access, and Continuity with MCOs and KHIE
+A Triple Crown of Care: Efficiency, Access, and Continuity with MCOs and KHIE

 Managed Care Organizations (MCOs) derive substantial benefits from state-based Health Information Exchanges (HIEs) such as the Kentucky Health Information Exchange (KHIE), which enhance data sharing, improve interoperability, and facilitate superior care coordination, leading to better patient outcomes.
 KHIE enables MCOs to gain a comprehensive understanding of patient health, supporting effective management of complex and chronic conditions.
 HIEs like KHIE promote seamless collaboration across healthcare providers, ensuring coordinated and patient-centered care.
 This interconnected approach not only improves health outcomes but also results in significant cost savings, essential for MCOs aiming to manage expenses while delivering high-quality care.
 This presentation will illustrate how MCOs leverage KHIE data to deliver superior care with a more complete understanding of their patients.

-Andrew C. Bledsoe,
+Andrew C. Bledsoe

-Deputy Executive Director, Office of the Inspector General,
+Deputy Executive Director, Office of the Inspector General

 Kentucky Health Information Exchange